DeathGun44/devops-intelligence-agent/docs/SUBMISSION.md

 ---

-**Thank you for considering our submission!** 🚀
+**Thank you for considering my submission!** 🚀

-We believe this project demonstrates the power of AWS Bedrock for building production-ready agentic AI systems that solve real-world problems.
+I believe this project demonstrates the power of AWS Bedrock for building production-ready agentic AI systems that solve real-world problems.